Features: Roadwalk through rural Orange County

 10.1 Wallkill River.
 2012 [JAKOB FRANKE]

-0.00 The Long Path reaches Hartley Road and turns right.
+0.00 The Long Path reaches and crosses Hartley Road and continues to follow the Heritage Trail.

 10.2 Wawayanda Inn in the Hamlet of Hampton.
 2012 [JAKOB FRANKE]